mirrorwarp/desktop/README.md

 ## Advanced customizations

-TurboWarp Desktop lets you configure custom JS and CSS without rebuilding the app.
+MirrorWarp Desktop lets you configure custom JS and CSS without rebuilding the app.

-Find TurboWarp Desktop's data path by using the list below or by clicking "?" in the top right corner, then "Desktop Settings", then "Open User Data", then opening the highlighted folder, or refer to this list:
+Find MirrorWarp Desktop's data path by using the list below or by clicking "?" in the top right corner, then "Desktop Settings", then "Open User Data", then opening the highlighted folder, or refer to this list:

  - Windows (except Microsoft Store): `%APPDATA%/turbowarp-desktop`
  - Microsoft Store: Open `%LOCALAPPDATA%/Packages`, find the folder with the word `TurboWarpDesktop` in it, then open `LocalCache/Roaming/turbowarp-desktop`